 Roxanne Conlin is a well-known Iowa trial attorney and longtime supporter of the Iowa Coalition Against Domestic Violence.
-Raymond Barton is the founder and Chairman of the Board of Great Clips, Inc. Rhoda Olsen is Great Clips CEO.
-Raymond Barton and Rhoda Olsen now live in the Minneapolis area but were raised in Des Moines and now live in Minnesota and Arizona.
+Raymond Barton is the founder and board chairman of Great Clips, Inc., and Rhoda Olsen is the Great Clips CEO.
+Raymond Barton and Rhoda Olsen were raised in Des Moines and now live in Minnesota and Arizona.

-Priority will be given to survivor applicants:
+Priority is given to survivor applicants:

-a. seeking their first college degree or technical job training,
+Seeking their first college degree or technical job training,

-b. who have been referred by a local domestic violence program, and
+Referred by a local domestic violence program, and